 I am a Supervisory Research Geologist in the USGS Earthquake Science Center.
 My primary focus is characterizing earthquake hazard in northern California.
-To do this I apply fieldwork, geochronology, terrestrial and airborne LiDAR, and a range of quantitative methods to zones of active crustal deformation.
-My broader expertise includes tectonic, hillslope and fluvial geomorphology, and I have applied these to interdisciplinary problems including earthquake hazard, landscape development, landsliding, ecological restoration, post-wildfire landscape change, coupled Earth systems experimentation, and the effects of flash floods and other active processes on the Earth's surface.
+To do this I apply fieldwork, geochronology, remote sensing, and a range of quantitative methods to zones of active crustal deformation.

 Ph.D.
 University of Arizona, Tucson AZ, 2006, Geosciences

 B.S.
 University of Minnesota Duluth, Duluth MN, 1997 cum laude Major: Geology; Minor: Chemistry

 U.S. Geological Survey, Earthquake Science Center, Supervisory Research Geologist, 2016 –